ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 Property | Info
 --- | ---
-status | The response status as an integer responseText | Return response text as null or string headers | Return response headers in JSON format errorCode | Return response error code as integer errorDescription | Return response error description as null or string
+status | The response status as an integer. responseText | Return response text as null or string. headers | Return response headers in JSON format. errorCode | Return response error code as integer. errorDescription | Return response error description as null or string.

 Request methods available: